chenyanjiao-zju/clinkz/doc/Q&A.md

 A: Use `which conda` to check if shell can find the executable.
 Add the path to your .bashrc/.zshrc.
 It is a legacy that former user didn't install `conda` to the system wide.
-Now `conda` has been installed to `/usr/bin/conda`, and the installation dir is at `/opt/anaconda3`, you shall have been added to the `condagp` group to have permission on conda.
+Now `conda` has been installed to `/usr/bin/conda`, and the installation dir is at `/opt/anaconda3` or 'opt/anaconda' (check it in your machine), you shall have been added to the
+`condagp` group to have permission on conda.
 You should run your task in your own virtual environment.

+The admin have chosen to not have conda modify your shell scripts at all.
+To activate conda's base environment in your current shell session:

+eval "$(/opt/anaconda/bin/conda shell.YOUR\_SHELL\_NAME hook)"

+Replace YOUR\_SHELL\_NAME with bash or zsh.

+To install conda's shell functions for easier access, first activate, then:

+conda init

+If you'd prefer that conda's base environment not be activated on startup, set the auto\_activate\_base parameter to false:

+conda config --set auto\_activate\_base false

+Thank you for installing Anaconda3!

+One last thing to remember that you'd better keep your env under your own home, try to configure your `.condarc', keep your envs and pkgs to home dir prior to the global dir in /opt/anaconda.
+You can use 'conda info' to check your configuration.

+If you have any problem with conda, try to refer its manual first and then try to seek help from mailing list.

 ### Q: How can I know if there is anyone else running jobs on CPU/GPU?
 A: At present, we have 2 __NVIDIA GeForce GTX 1080 Ti__ GPUs on each server.
 You